Skip to content

 Counselling is often a second or additional career, and life experience is highly valued.

-You'll also be expected to do counselling yourself and reflect on your experience with a supervisor as this is needed to become accredited.
+You may be expected to undergo counselling yourself as part of your training and reflect on it with your course supervisor.
+This might be needed to become accredited.

 Professional and industry bodies